Black Friday Sale! Save huge on InvestingProGet up to 60% off

 "Cross-Strait relations are no longer just cross-Strait relations; they are now at the heart of international relations in the Indo-Pacific."

-The investigation bureau of its justic ministry said it had found several false online reports, such as untrue assertions of Taiwan's military failing to respond quickly and that ships carrying liquefied natural gas had been forced to turn around.
+The investigation bureau of Taiwan's justice ministry said it had found several false online reports, such as untrue assertions of Taiwan's military failing to respond quickly and that ships carrying liquefied natural gas had been forced to turn around.

-The messages formed "cognitive manipulation" by "overseas hacking armies" which stole or hacked into social media pages, the bureau said in a statement on Tuesday, without directly blaming China.
+The messages formed "cognitive manipulation" by "overseas hacking armies" which stole or hacked into social media pages, the bureau said on Tuesday without directly blaming China.

 © Reuters.
 A member of Chinese People's Liberation Army (PLA) sits in an aircraft during the

-Taiwan has lived under the threat of attack since 1949 when the defeated Republic of China government fled to the island after losing a civil war to Mao Zedong's communists, and Beijing's war games have not caused alarm for most Taiwanese.
+Beijing's war games have not caused alarm for most Taiwanese, accustomed to a latent threat of attack since 1949 when the defeated Republic of China government fled to the island after losing a civil war to Mao Zedong's communists.

-Taiwan's benchmark stock index closed up 0.3% on Monday, and up 1.4% on Tuesday, ahead of expected stellar third quarter earnings on Thursday by chipmaker TSMC.
+Taiwan's benchmark stock index closed up 0.3% on Monday, and up 1.4% on Tuesday, ahead of expected stellar third quarter earnings on Thursday by chipmaker TSMC (TW:2330), the most valuable listed company in Asia.

 Latest comments